Misrepresentation In Property Sales: the consequences of not telling the truth when selling property

-Buying property is a big investment for anyone, so it’s only right that the purchaser should be satisfied about what they are buying.
+Buying property is a big investment for anyone, so it’s only right that the purchaser should be satisfied with what they are buying.

 Likewise, the seller should be entitled to some comfort in knowing that once their property is sold, that is the end of the matter.